craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Herbal Cream
 Tiny (2), 3 Action Cost (UNPACK > PREP > APPLY)

 APPLY: You apply the contents to a wound.
 The creature you applied the contents to regains two expended Hit Die.
-Then, they ma
+Then, they may expend a Hit Die and regain the number rolled plus their Constitution Modifier as Vitality.

 #### Tourniquet
 Small (3), 3 Action Cost (UNPACK > WRAP > APPLY)

+APPLY:

 #### Improvised Splint
-Small (3), 4 Action Cost (UNPACK > PREP > LOCATE > APPLY)
+Small (3), 4 Action Cost (UNPACK > PREP > LOCATE > APPLY I > APPLY II)

 #### Medical Splint
 Small (1), 4 Action Cost (UNPACK > PREP > LOCATE > APPLY)